firefly2442/home-automation/README.md

 TP-Link HS105 smart switches with various hardware versions.
 Uses the `Kasa` Android app for setup.
 Don't update firmware because it locks out ability to communicate with devices.

+### Z-Wave

+In `zwavejs2mqtt`, enable the `WS Server` option.
+Then go into Home Assistant and add the integration for `zwavejs2mqtt`.
+In `zwavejs2mqtt`, under MQTT set the hostname to be `mosquitto` instead of localhost, this will connect to the existing MQTT broker running in Docker.

+#### Z-Wave Devices

+* Qolsys IQ Dimmer - QZ2140-840
+  * Single tap button to turn on inclusion mode
+* In-wall switch front-door lights, GE
+* Honeywell thermostat

+### Zigbee

+In Home Assistant under integrations, add the Hubz Smart Home Controller for Zigbee.

+#### Zigbee Devices

+* Aqara motion sensor

 ## Networking